History of the Scythians: First wave of Greek colonisation

-The ancient Greeks had first been making expeditions in the Black Sea in the 8th century BCE, and encounters with friendly native populations quickly stimulated trade relations and the development of more regular commercial transits, which in turn led to the formation of trading settlements.
+The ancient Greeks had first made expeditions in the Black Sea in the 8th century BCE, and encounters with friendly native populations quickly stimulated trade relations and the development of more regular commercial transits, leading in turn to the formation of trading settlements.

-After the Greek city-states in the Aegean Sea begun to experience social tensions caused by the growth of their populations and the Cimmerian invasions of Ionia in the middle of the 7th century BCE, the shores of the Black Sea became a propitious destination to establish settlements since its coasts provided safe ports, defendable locations, and plenty of fish in the seas, estuaries and rivers.
-Furthermore, the local population in the North Pontic region was already producing a surplus of goods such as grain, which facilitated the peaceful formation of relations with the local peoples and the early development of trade with the peoples of the forest steppe.
+After the Greek city-states in the Aegean Sea began to experience social tensions caused by the growth of their populations and the Cimmerian invasions of Ionia in the middle of the 7th century BCE, the shores of the Black Sea became a propitious destination to establish settlements since its coasts provided safe ports, defendable locations, and plenty of fish in the seas, estuaries and rivers.
+Furthermore, the local population in the North Pontic region was already producing a surplus of goods such as grain, facilitating the peaceful formation of relations with the local peoples, and the early development of trade with the peoples of the forest steppe.

-The main agent for the Greek colonisation of the shores of the Black Sea was the city of Miletus from Ionia in western Anatolia, who was responsible for founding around 90 colonies, and other cities of Ionia, such as Samos and Chios, were also important participants of this process.
+The main agent for the Greek colonisation of the shores of the Black Sea was the city of Miletus from Ionia in western Anatolia, responsible for founding around 90 colonies, and other cities of Ionia, such as Samos and Chios, were also important participants in this process.

 Thus, soon after, around c.
-625 BCE, the Scythians in the Pontic Steppe came into contact with Greek settlers from Miletus who were starting to found their first colonies in the areas under Scythian rule on the northern coast of the Black Sea.
+625 BCE, the Scythians in the Pontic Steppe came into contact with Greek settlers from Miletus who were starting to found their first colonies in areas under Scythian rule on the northern coast of the Black Sea.
 This process of colonisation put the Scythians' nomadic world of the steppes into permanent contact with the urban one of the Aegean Greeks for the rest of their history.